Gerania (book)

-Gerania (subtitled: Gerania; a New Discovery of a Little Sort of People, anciently discoursed of, called Pygmies) is a 1675 book by Joshua Barnes.
+Gerania (subtitled: Gerania; a New Discovery of a Little Sort of People, anciently discoursed of, called Pygmies) is a 1675 novel by Joshua Barnes.
 The work falls into the utopian socialism genre.
 It is set in India, with a race of pygmies living within a communitarian utopia, with Homer as their "lawgiver".
 In contrast with the policy of closure and occlusion common to the movement, Barnes' pygmy utopia is open and congenial, affable to outsiders.